Zaporozhian Cossacks: Cossack Regalia (Kleinody)

 The most important items of the host were the Cossack Kleinody (always in plural; related to Imperial Regalia) that consisted of valuable military distinctions, regalia, and attributes of the Ukrainian Cossacks and were used until the 19th century.
 Kleinody were awarded to Zaporozhian Cossacks by the Polish king Stephen Báthory on 20 August 1576 to Bohdan Ruzhynsky, among which were khoruhva, bunchuk, bulawa "mace" and a seal with a coat of arms on which was depicted a cossack with a samopal "rifle".
 The kleinody were assigned to hetman's assistants for safekeeping, thus there have appeared such ranks as chorąży ("flag-bearer"), bunchuzhny ("staff-keeper"), etc. Later part of Cossack kleinody became pernaches, timpani (lytavry), kurin banners (badges), batons, and others.

-The highest symbol of power was the bulawa or mace carried by hetmans and kish-otamans.
+The highest symbol of power was the bulawa or mace carried by hetmans and kish otamans.
 For example, Bohdan Khmelnytsky already from 1648 carried a silver gold-covered bulawa decorated with pearls and other valuable gem stones.
 The cossack colonels had pernachs (shestopers) – smaller ribbed bulawas which were carried behind a belt.

 Cossack army near Lublin in 1648.

 The seal of the Zaporozhian Host was produced in a round form out of silver with a depiction of a Cossack in a gabled cap on a head, in kaftan with buttons on a chest, with a sabre (shablya), powder flask on a side, and a self-made rifle (samopal) on the left shoulder.
 Around the seal was an inscription «Печать славного Війська Запорізького Низового» ("Seal of the glorious Zaporozhian Host").
-Palanka's and kurin's seals were either round or rectangular with images of lions, deers, horses, moon, stars, crowns, lances, sabers, and bows.
+Palanka's and kurin's seals were either round or rectangular with images of lions, deer, horses, moon, stars, crowns, lances, sabers, and bows.

 Khoruhva was mostly of a crimson color embroidered with coats of arms, saints, crosses, and others.
 It was always carried in front of the army next to the hetman or otaman.
 A badge (znachok) was a name for a kurin's or company's (sotnia) banners.
 There was a tradition when the newly elected colonel was required at his own expense prepare palanka's banner.
 One of the banners was preserved until 1845 in Kuban and was made out of tissue in two colors: yellow and blue.
 Kettledrums (lytavry) were large copper boilers that were fitted with a leather which served for transmission of various signals (calling cossacks to a council, raising an alarm etc.).